percool/ECEN758_Proj/README.md

 # ECEN758

 This is a course project of doing classification on [mnist-fashion](https://github.com/zalandoresearch/fashion-mnist) dataset.
-The neural network model is SqueezeNet.
+The project webpage is [here](https://punkindmajor.github.io/).
+We perform the exploratory data analysis on the dataset.
+The neural classification model is SqueezeNet.
+We also use GradCAM to interpret the model.
 ## Run Code for Scoring
 The environment is well configured in Colab.
 Please use the [link](https://colab.research.google.com/drive/13NHcv7iiZGY84wxIQ4RBL18D_W5axF7M?usp=sharing) for testing the code.
 The code is the same as /src/main_for_scoring.ipynb. **Please make sure the GPU is used in Colab by clicking Edit->Notebook Settings->T4 GPU.** To run the code, you can directly click the run button and the result will shown below each block.